shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 Comparisons can be done with single point values alone.
 But, robust comparisons rely on statistical inference - the most classic being the [_t-test for comparing two means_](https://en.wikipedia.org/wiki/Student%27s_t-test).
 In the following section, we will see how we can robustly compare suburbs using a statistical model.

-Adding a model for comparing suburbs has further utility that can answer some important questions:
+## Models for decision making
+Adding a model for comparing suburbs has further utility - they can be used for explicit or qualitative decision making.
+Exolicit decisions are appropriate in a business context since executives want to know the best option.
+This series is more focused on exploration and building a qualitative picture guided by metrics and analyses.

 > Can we summarise the playground accessibility characteristic for a given suburb?

+This question can help understand how "family-friendly" a particular suburb is.
+Young families can compare the suburb accessibility characteristics to help make the decision for a move.

+The main model is specifically designed for an intuitive comparative analysis, allowing for two levels of qualitiative comparison: (1) comparing a single suburb to the city average or, (2) comparing two suburbs together.

+## Models to support domain understanding

 > Which suburbs don't follow the approximation set by the model?
 Can we use our domain knowledge to understand why?

-The first question in particular can help understand how "family-friendly" a particular suburb is.
-Young families can compare the suburb accessibility characteristics to help make the decision for a move.

 # Technical details